google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 HTML 5.
 Furthermore, VR is being taken more seriously than ever as a real platform for storytelling.

-To our eyes and ears, VR is naturally immersive.
-But VR has several barriers in its way.
+To our eyes and ears, VR is naturally immersive, but VR has several barriers in its way.
 At first glance, the variety of headsets should suit many needs and budgets, and the variety of app stores involved in distribution is more choice.
 But users are known to prefer to do as much in a browser as possible.
 Users